 Is there a solution for loose lower dentures?

 Yes!
 Dental Implants are a permanent solution for loose dentures.
 Simply, implants are artificial tooth roots that can be placed in the bone of your ridges.
 Then, your dentures “snap” or “screw” into place, allowing you to eat and speak with confidence and no denture movement.
-Book a consultation with your Denturist today to find out how implants can CHANGE YOUR LIFE.
+Book a consultation with your Denturist today.

 How long do dentures last?